Can Free Couples Counseling Replace Professional Help?

 • Go at your own pace and work easily around your joint schedules

-• It’s anonymous, which may feel more comfortable than discussing your relationship with a stranger
+• It’s unknown, which may feel more comfortable than discussing your relationship with a stranger

 • You can return to these resources if you run into difficulties again in the future